Clifford Cup: 1950–present

-In 1992 the Clifford Cup final was held in Kandy at Nittawella Stadium, the first time the cup final to be played outside of Colombo since 1957, at which Kandy SC defeated Police SC, by 22-9.On that occasion both Ceylonese R & FC and Colombo H and FC boycotted the competition.
+In 1992 the Clifford Cup final was held in Kandy at Nittawella Stadium, the first time the cup final to be played outside of Colombo since 1957, at which Kandy SC defeated Police SC, by 22–9.
+On that occasion both Ceylonese R & FC and Colombo H and FC boycotted the competition.
 The Cup final, since 1992, has been held in Kandy with the exception being in 2006 when it was switched back to Colombo, resulting in Kandy SC withdrawing from that year's competition in protest.
-On that occasion the cup was won by Ceylonese R & FC who defeated Havelock SC, 37-5.
+On that occasion the cup was won by Ceylonese Rugby & Football Club who defeated Havelock SC, 37–5.
 In 1998 the SLRFU decided to suspend the competition due to security concerns relating to the ongoing civil conflict however they resolved to reinstate it the following year.
 Since 2006 the cup final was held continuously in Kandy until 2011 when it was agreed to alternate the finals between Colombo and Kandy.

 In 2014 the Clifford Cup tournament was played in February/March, shifting from its traditional dates in the September/October period, resulting in no competition being played in 2013.
 In 2019 the reigning cup holders, Kandy SC withdrew from the competition after being refused permission to play at their home ground, Pallekele International Cricket Stadium.
 In 2020 and 2021 the tournament was cancelled due to the COVID-19 pandemic.
 Due to 2022 Sri Lankan political crisis the league competition was shortened with each team, playing each other only once and the Clifford Cup competition was cancelled for a third year running.
+In 2023 the tournament returned after a three year hiatus.
+The competition however was only contested by six teams, with Kandy SC withdrawing on the basis that none of their games would be played on their home ground, and Colombo Hockey and Football Club advising that they would not be able to field a team, due to player injuries and migration.
+The cup was won by the Ceylonese Rugby and Football Club, their fifteenth win and the first since 2006.

 Trophy

-In 1911 Lady Clifford consenting to provide two cups, which in the event of the Services winning, one would go to the Army and the other to the Navy whilst if the All Ceylon team won, one cup will go to Colombo, and the other to Up Country.
+In 1911 Lady Clifford consented to provide two cups, which in the event of the Services winning, one would go to the Army and the other to the Navy whilst if the All Ceylon team won, one cup will go to Colombo, and the other to Up Country.

 The competition was suspended until 1926 due to World War I and during that time the original trophy was lost or misplaced.
 Lady Clifford, who was keen to revive the Clifford Cup tournament, donated another trophy for the competition in 1926.